 One notable difference between the Japanese and American versions is that while the timer is displayed as “TIME” in the Japanese version (as it was in the original game), it is displayed as “UNIT” in the American version; the reason behind this is unknown.

-Even today creators are still trying to give player a modern take on this classic game, this is called Project ‘ppengine’.
+Even today creators are still trying to give player a modern take on this classic game, this is called Project ‘ppengine’ which was sadly never finished!

 By 1983, Pole Position had become the highest-grossing arcade game that year in North America, where it had sold over 21,000 machines for $61 million, ($149 million in 2015), along with $450 ($1100 in 2015) weekly revenues per machine.